Electric Scooter Speed Limiters: Laws, Safety & Legal Alternatives

 Steps:

-Set up an external module between the controller and throttle wiring.
+- Install the external module between the controller and throttle wiring.

 Risks: